 Benefits of Sukhasana

-Sukhasana is critical in the case of lungs irregularities.
+Sukhasana is critical in the case of lung irregularities.
 It promotes the blood flow to the lungs and washes out the unsafe toxins from the lung muscles.
-This asana increases focus and concentration and help treat respiratory diseases and cough and cold symptoms.
+This asana increases focus and concentration and helps treat respiratory diseases and cough and cold symptoms.
 Practicing it regularly will reduce stress and anxiety.

 Benefits of Bhujangasana